samiaab1990/blogdown/content/post/2019-11-23-making-a-static-website.en.md

   <!-- here goes the rest of the page -->
 </body>
 ```
-Because I have previously written most code either on RStudio or other IDEs, I had never really considered the conundrum of writing code in HTML generated blocks that wouldn't have built in syntax highlighting.
+Because I have previously written most code either on RStudio or other IDEs, I had never really considered the conundrum of writing code in HTML generated blocks that wouldn't have built-in syntax highlighting.
 [Highlight.js](https://highlightjs.org/) is a syntax highlighter developed using Javascript that avoids having to come up with your own configurations for highlighting code.
 It has over [90 styles](https://highlightjs.org/static/demo/), which I also [contributed to](http://samia.rbind.io/projects/#gradientdark) after learning about it while creating this page!

 ## Adding Copy Buttons to Code Blocks